 I have always loved to read.
 When my sisters and I were young my mother read to us almost nightly — from the Bible, poetry, and good pieces of fictional literature.
 I suppose that is where I developed my love for writing.
 I am not a formally trained journalist (those may be the worst kind).
 My articles come from my studies and from my heart.

-My first article for publication was written more than a half century ago.
-It was for a little paper that a friend and I started not long after my conversion to Christ when I was a senior in high school.
-We called it “The Flame of Truth.”
-We hoped to teach some of our schoolmates.
+My first article for publication was written more than a half-century ago.
+It was for a little paper that a friend and I started not long after my conversion to Christ.
+I was a senior in high school.
+We called it The Flame of Truth.
+We hoped to teach our schoolmates.

-My article dealt with the theme of the relationship of science and the Bible.
+My article dealt with the theme of the relationship between science and the Bible.
 I knew very little about the Bible and even less about science.
 But I meant well, and I was attempting to teach about the Scriptures in a way I thought would be helpful.

-Over the years words have flowed from my soul onto thousands of pages and into the lives of countless people in many nations.
+Over the years, words have flowed from my soul onto thousands of pages and into the lives of countless people in many nations.
 I have at least assisted in numerous conversions as a result of the paper trail that lies behind me.

 However, I could not have begun to accomplish such had it not been for the generosity of the East Main Street congregation in Stockton, California.
 Those delightful folks allowed me to cultivate my skills and to work profusely through this mode of instruction.

 I have written more than a score of books and dozens of tracts, not to mention hundreds of articles in the more than fifty years of publishing the Christian Courier.
 To that now has been added a library of more than 1,500 articles on our web site.